 "We started KnowYourOptions because we've learned everything about this situation there is to know," says Jeff Hayward, the Fannie Mae senior vice president who masterminded the site.
 "What makes it unique is that as an investor in mortgages, we see every mortgage.
 We were going to loan fairs and outreach events early in the crisis, so we saw exactly the kinds of questions borrowers needed answers to.
 Banks are right in the thick of it, they have to service the mortgages.
 We may be in a better position than they are to help."

-job of helping homeowners facing foreclosure find unbiased assistance in sorting out the mass of private and public assistance programs.
+Browse through photos of millions of home listings or search foreclosure listings From the virtual video tour that greets you the moment you visit the site's home page, KnowYourOptions does a terrific job of helping homeowners facing foreclosure find unbiased assistance in sorting out the mass of private and public assistance programs.
 With easy, step-by-step directions, the site guides you to simple financial solutions designed to help you stay in your home.
 Or not: Unlike other mortgage modification websites, KnowYourOptions doesn't assume that the only way forward is to cling to your home.

 Instead, the site details options to stay or to leave -- what it calls "graceful exits" -- and does so with smart videos from people who've walked in your shoes.
 (The site even accommodates Spanish speakers, many of whom were disproportionately affected by the subprime lending boom, with a one-to-one translation of every video and webpage.)